The First Assumption

 - The second cause of redshift is the additional long term effect of uniform universal acceleration (the aging factor) on individual photons.
 Photons that were born in galaxies billions of light years away, have lived and traveled a long time with expanding and diffusing-in-place Zome.
 They uniformly lose energy due to constant internal zome pressure, but they also lose energy relative to the long term natural acceleration of Zome, a continuous increase in pressure.
 The rate of universal acceleration a is a small fraction of the speed of light c, but after a certain historical time period the speed of Zome z will accelerate until it is double the speed at the moment of the photon’s birth and keep on doubling.

 The photon bubble starts with the historical diameter (wavelength) of its birth, and its free spin energy – which obeys the 2nd law of thermodynamics – and does not accelerate with time.
 The inverse of the wavelength is the photon’s frequency, and its energy is proportional to the frequency multiplied by Plank’s constant h.
-The longer a photon lives, its individual rate of aging (which is relative to the speed of space at the time of its birth) keeps getting faster.
+The longer a photon lives, its individual rate of aging (which is relative to the speed of space at the moment of its birth) keeps getting faster.
 This accelerated aging effect on a photon is caused by the acceleration of the movement of space, a increasing additional pressure, that adds to the photon’s uniform energy loss from the constant internal pressure from an expanding-in-place zome with a maintained density.